Town Centre Park Sport and User Group Parking Map (PDF)

 To help the City realize a vision of hosting the 1991 Summer Games, the surrounding land was given by the Province and developed into a state-of-the-art sport and recreation facility.
 Town Centre Park officially opened in May 1989, and the BC Summer Games, held two years later, were a huge success.

-Town Centre Park Plaza opened on the eastern shore of Lafarge Lake during the July 1, 2016 Canada Day celebration as a legacy project or the Coquitlam’s 125th Anniversary.
-It was renamed TD Community Plaza in 2018.
+Town Centre Park Community Plaza opened on the eastern shore of Lafarge Lake during the July 1, 2016 Canada Day celebration as a legacy project or the Coquitlam’s 125th Anniversary.
 Within the hundred acres of Town Centre Park, the legacy of sport, recreation and celebration continues.
+In 2018 the Town Centre Park Master Plan was approved.
+This document will guide improvements at the park for the next 15 to 20 years.

 Named, "Best Public Space" by the Canadian Institute of Planners in 2017, Coquitlam’s Town Centre Park is a destination city-wide park that serves the local community, providing exceptional sport, recreation and cultural amenities and experiences.